HomeData & benchmarks › Costing & Finance

 The Masterestaurant method reduces operating costs 18–27% more than traditional control by attacking food cost, payroll, and waste simultaneously with daily metrics — not monthly estimates.
 Restaurants applying the MASTERESTAURANT method report food cost of 22–28% versus the 35–42% sector average in Latin America.
 Traditional control reviews the numbers when the damage is already done; the MR method intervenes before the loss reaches the income statement.

-Diego F. Parra and the Masterestaurant team developed the MR method after auditing more than 200 restaurants between 2018 and 2025.
-The core finding: 78% of cost leaks happen within the first 72 hours of the purchase-production-service cycle — not at month close.
-Intervening there cuts waste 31% within the first 60 days.
+We audited more than 200 restaurants between 2018 and 2025 before the MR method took its final shape, and the finding that reset our whole approach was this: 78% of cost leaks start within the first 72 hours of the buy-produce-serve cycle, not at month close.
+Stepping in during that window, before the number compounds, is what cuts waste 31% within the first 60 days.

 Side-by-side comparison